 General Ne Win, Chairman of the Revolutionary Council of Burma, is reported to be gravely ill following a heart attack.

-General Ne Win, Chairman of the Revolutionary Council of Burma, is reported to be gravely ill following a heart attack.
+Background: General Ne Win, Chairman of the Revolutionary Council of Burma, is reported to be gravely ill following a heart attack.
 Reports from Bangkok said yesterday (Friday, 30 October) that an aircraft was standing by in rangoon to fly the General out for treatment abroad.
 General Ne Win is 59.

 General Ne Win first came to power in Burma in 1958 when he took over the administration of the country at the head of a military junta.
 When he held elections eighteen months later, U Nu, the former Prime Minister was once again returned to power.
 But in 1961 Ne Win again took over in another coup and U Nu was arrested.